iribeirocampos/BD-2024/README.md

 ## Problem Specification
 ### 1. Integrity Restrictions
-Implement the following integrity constraints in the "Health" database, with the possibility of using procedural extensions (Triggers and Stored Procedures) if strictly necessary:
+Implement the following integrity constraints in the "saude" database, with the possibility of using procedural extensions (Triggers and Stored Procedures) if strictly necessary:
  - RI-1 Appointment times are at the exact hour or half-hour in the hours 8-13h and 14-19h
  - RI-2 A doctor cannot consult himself, although he can be a patient of other doctors in the system
  - RI-3 A doctor can only give consultations at the clinic where he works on the day of the weekcorresponding to the date of the appointment